HOLIDAY IN THE SUN

 “Oh, ciao bello, now you’re so Italiano.”

 We laugh.
 It’s four people as one.
 I know I love each of them.
-The pizza to-go came.
-It was time for Joey and me to leave.
+The pizza to-go comes.
+It’s time for Joey and me to leave.
 Sitting in the back of the convertible, on a warm New York night, with Tina in my arms, I remember all those love songs from the 50s and 60s.
-I started whistling ‘Up on the Roof.’
+I start whistling ‘Up on the Roof.’

 “We’re number 1.
 The gangs are shit,” he shouts to wake up the neighbors.
 Coming back to the car, “Tim, you’re my blessed person.
 Can’t I come with you guys?”